aditya1994/SubCrowd/README.md

 Tinder for sharing online streaming services!

 SubCrowd is an Android application for sharing online streaming services.
-It has a Tinder like UI of swiping cards to match with someone you want to exchange your Netflix, Hulu or any other streaming service.
-With people you match, you can chat in and find out if you want to proceed further.
+It has a Tinder like UI of swiping cards to match you with someone to wants to exchange Netflix, Hulu or any other streaming service.
+With people you match, you can chat and find out if you want to proceed further.

 ## Play Store